Raptors, Spurs share 24-second Bryant tributes; Toronto wins

 Pascal Siakam scored 35 points to lead the Raptors past the Spurs 110-106 on a day when many players’ thoughts were elsewhere.

 “An assassin in the best sense of that word,” Spurs legend David Robinson said.
 “Someone you knew was going to get the job done.
 You felt like it was almost inevitable if you’re playing against him.
 You cannot let him get that shot.
-Just the work ethic and the intensity, everything you bring to a game, everything that elevates this game to what we (want, he had).”
+Just the work ethic and the intensity, everything you bring to a game, everything that elevates this game.”

 San Antonio held a moment of silence before the game.
 Spurs assistant coaches Becky Hammon and Tim Duncan and guard Lonnie Walker IV were visibly upset.
 Hammon and Walker wiped away tears and Duncan had his hands over his face.